myndpm/open-source/docs/dyn-forms/intro/3-control-params/README.md

 What do we understand about Parameters?
 The parameters behave as the only `@Input` of the DynControls.
-It receives any required data and also updates via matchers.
+We pass any required data to the Control through the params, which can be async.
+They could be also updated via Matchers.

 ## Initialization

-The params are initialized with the default configuration and merged with the current mode.
+The default configuration params are merged with the current mode config (if any).
 Also, there can be updates from custom functions like Matchers, or programatical node updates.

 ## Functions in Parameters

-The config has `paramFns` which can be provided to be referenced by `id`.
+The config has a `paramFns` field which can be used to provide functions by `id`.

 The library provides some default functions like `getOptionText`, `getParamsField` and `formatYesNo`.
+Check how they are used in the [simple dynamic form](https://mynd.dev/demos/dyn-forms/simple-form) demo config.

 ## Examples

-We have used the parameters in the `ui-material` to define the labels, placeholders, and any kind of data required by the field should be in the `params`.
+We have used the parameters in the `ui-material` to define the labels, placeholders, etc.
+Any kind of data required by the field should be in the `params`.

-That's why the Dynamic Control can implement the `completeParams` method so we can validate the incoming params and we complete the missing fields with default values, so the Control functionality and template works without exceptions.
+For safety, the Dynamic Control can implement the `completeParams` method so it can validate the incoming params and complete the missing fields with default values, to avoid exceptions in the template and guarantee the expected functionality of the control.

 ### Material INPUT

-We have implemented many of the supported Inputs of `mat-input` in the [DynMatInputComponent](https://github.com/myndpm/open-source/blob/master/libs/forms/ui-material/src/components/input/input.component.ts).
+We have implemented many of the supported Inputs of `mat-input` in the [DynMatInputComponent](https://github.com/myndpm/open-source/blob/master/libs/forms/ui-material/src/components/input/input.component.ts) parameters.

 ## Next